 - Agrees not to take any oral vancomycin, metronidazole, fidaxomicin, rifaximin, nitazoxanide, bezlotoxumab and IVIG through the 8-week follow-up assessment unless newly prescribed by a treating investigator during the course of the study.

-- Willing to employ adequate contraception from the time of registration through 3 months after the final dose of RBX7455.
+- Willing to employ adequate contraception from the time of enrollment through 3 months after the final dose of RBX7455.

 - Note: Adequate contraception methods include birth control pills, barrier device, intrauterine device.

 - Capable of understanding the investigative nature, potential risks, and benefits of the study.

 - Willing to return to enrolling institution for all study visits (blood draws, etc).